 Sciatica and my ongoing learning process…

 Sciatica has been a reliable teacher of mine for much of my adult life.
-Until a couple of years ago I thought I had it sorted, and then two weeks of flu and relative immobility brought it back into my life.
-Of course I was delighted to get a chance to figure out what it had to teach me this time.
+Until a couple of years ago I thought I had it under control, and then two weeks of flu and relative immobility brought it back into my life.
+Of course I was delighted to get a chance to figure out what this old friend had come back to teach me this time around.

-I will share what I have learned so far with you: your own pains may be teaching you similar things, or they may have entirely different messages for you; don’t ignore them, give them the respect and attention they require to help you with the task of healing yourself.
+So let me share with you what I have learned so far : your own pains may be teaching you similar things, or they may have entirely different messages for you; don’t ignore them, give them the respect and attention they require to help you embark on the task of healing yourself.